wimaha/TeslaBleHttpProxy/docs/environment_variables.md

 ## cacheMaxAge

-This is the number of seconds to cache the BLE responses.
+This is the number of seconds to cache the BLE responses for vehicle data and body controller state.
 If set to 0, the cache is disabled.
 (Default: 0)

 ## httpListenAddress